Plato's Lemonade Stand: Stirring Change into Something Great

 From Tom Morris

 Most of us grew up hearing the old advice, "When life hands you lemons, make lemonade."
 But typically, no one says how.
-I searched the wisdom of the great philosophers throughout the centuries to see if they had anything to say about great lemonade making, and was delightfully surprised at what I discovered.
+I’ve searched the wisdom of the great philosophers throughout the centuries to see if they had any advice for great lemonade making, and was delightfully surprised at what I discovered.

 It turns out that there is an art of change, or transformation, composed of three component arts.
 These are the secrets to the spiritual process the ancients knew of as alchemy.

 (2) The Art of Positive Action

 Take the Initiative

 This art has 7 components.

 The 7 Cs of Success: